pusher/pusher-websocket-react-native/README.md

 }
 ```

-use this if you want to be informed of when a channel has successfully been subscribed to, which is useful if you want to perform actions that are only relevant after a subscription has succeeded.
-For example querying the members for presence channel.
+Use this if you want to be informed when a channel has successfully been subscribed to.
+This is useful if you want to perform actions that are only relevant after a subscription has succeeded.
+For example, querying the members for presence channel.

 #### `onSubscriptionError`